puma/puma-dev/README.md

 Pow doesn't support rack.hijack and thus not websockets and thus not actioncable.
 So for all those new Rails 5 apps, pow is a no-go.
 Puma-dev fills that hole.

+## Install

+* Via Homebrew is the easiest: `brew install puma/puma/puma-dev`
+* Or download the latest release from https://github.com/puma/puma-dev/releases

 ### Options

 Run: `puma-dev -h`